behreajj/AsepriteAddons/README.md

 end
 ```

 `for` loops follow the same three-part structure as programming languages like C#, Java and JavaScript; the syntax is different.
-A loop is initiated by `do` and conclued with `end`.
+A loop is initiated by `do` and concluded with `end`.

 `tables`, not arrays, are the fundamental collection in Lua. `tables` have borders and so care must be taken when using the length operator, `#`.
 See the reference [section 3.4.7](https://www.lua.org/manual/5.4/manual.html#3).